How to Ensure Success at Every Stage of the Vendor Lifecycle

 3. Scoring Inherent Risks.
 Automatically tier, profile and categorize vendors on virtually any criteria to right-size further due diligence efforts.

 4. Assessing Vendors and Remediating Risks.
-Multiple pre-built questionnaires (standard and customized); the option to leverage the library of completed assess, or have someone perform the collection, analysis and remediation for you; and built-in remediation guidance and compliance reporting to simplify it all.
+Multiple pre-built questionnaires (standard and customized); the option to leverage the library of completed assessments, or have someone perform the collection, analysis, and remediation for you; and built-in remediation guidance and compliance reporting to simplify it all.

 6. Managing Ongoing Vendor Performance and SLA.
 A vendor’s ability to deliver on its promises is as important as its cybersecurity controls.
 Organizations want solutions that continuously monitor service level agreements (SLAs) and alert to potential performance problems right alongside their cyber, privacy, or other risk assessments.